Akashnb/My-IPO-Alerts/README.md

 laptop or phone, and it can alert one chat or many (e.g. you + a friend's group).

 > **🔀 Why two sources?**
-> If either site goes down, changes its layout, or a scraper breaks, the other keeps
+> If either site goes down, changes its layout, or one becomes unparseable, the other
-> the agent running.
-When both sources have data for the same IPO, their GMP% is
+> keeps the agent running.
+When both sources have data for the same IPO, their GMP%
-> averaged and flagged in the alert if they disagree by 5 points or more, so you're
+> is averaged and flagged in the alert if they disagree by 5 points or more, so you're
 > never silently trusting one bad number.
 If *both* sources ever fail on the same day,
 > you'll get a warning message instead of silence — so a break is visible immediately,
 > not something you discover a week later when you notice no alerts came through.

+> **🤖 Why AI-based extraction (Gemini)?**
+> Instead of matching exact HTML structure or literal words on the page (which breaks
+> silently the moment a site tweaks its wording or layout), this agent hands each
+> source's raw page text to Google's free Gemini API and asks for structured data
+> back.
+It reads the page the way a person would, which makes it far more resistant
+> to small site redesigns — one of the most common ways this kind of automation
+> quietly stops working.

 ---